 9. Wool improves indoor air quality

 10. Wool is welfare assured

-Traceable Wool: We are currently working with our suppliers and the Textile Exchange to source Responsible Wool Standard certified (RWS) wool with the aim to produce a fully traceable fabric.
+Traceable Wool: We are currently working with our suppliers and the Textile Exchange to source Responsible Wool Standard certified (RWS) wool to produce a fully traceable fabric.

-RWS traceability means that customers can track the wool from sheep to garment throughout the production chain.
-Offering consumers peace of mind that their garment has been ethically produced at all levels.
+RWS traceability means that customers can track the wool from sheep to garment throughout the production chain, which offers consumers peace of mind that their garment has been ethically produced at all levels.

-At the moment we can only offer this on custom production runs with longer lead times, but we are working at increasing the availability.
+We can only offer this on custom production runs with longer lead times, but we are working on increasing the availability.
 Please get in touch if you are interested.

 German Efficiency: Our primary German yarn supplier (Suedwolle) launched their first “Ecoballance” brief in 2008.
 In this brief they have committed to evaluating and improving their impact on the world.